carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 **What if a participant says they are on a waiting list?**

-The waiting list is automatically enabled when registrations exceed the number of available seats set during setup.
-When a seat becomes available, the first person on the waiting list is notified and can register.
-To reduce waiting lists, consider increasing the total number of seats for future sessions.
+The waiting list is automatically activated once registrations exceed the number of seats set during event setup.
+When a seat becomes available, the first person on the waiting list is notified and given the opportunity to register.
+If the host is willing to exceed the original seat limit, they may email community@carpentries.org with the names of individuals who attended but remain on the waiting list.
+We will then assist with manually checking them in for the event.